kinnalru/soft-pkcs11/README.md

 * Can use encfs to transparently encrypt/decrypt keys
 * Can use openssl to transparently encrypt/decrypt keys
 * Can use ANY script to transparently encrypt/decrypt keys
-* Can use many transport/encryption layes: openssl over encfs over sshfs....
+* Can use many transport/encryption layers: openssl over encfs over sshfs....
 * No data stored in memory or copied to computer
-* easly(but on C++) to extend transport protocol to be able to use with HTTP or FTP or any other
+* easy(but on C++) to extend transport protocol to be able to use with HTTP or FTP or any other

 ## PKCS11 Features